souchtal/fti/docs/source/tutorial.rst

 #.
 Change into the folder ‘${TUTORIAL_EXEC}/tutorial/experiment’ and play with the settings of the configuration file.
 To run the program, type: ‘mpirun -n 8
-   hdex.exe  :raw-html-m2r:`<GRIDSIZE>` config.fti’.
+   hdex.exe  gridsize config.fti’.
 Perform executions with ‘Head=0’ and ‘Head=1’, do you notice any difference in the execution duration?
 (Note: You may take frequent L3 checkpointing and a gridsize of 256 or higher.
 In that case you will most likely see a difference).
 (Remark: :raw-html-m2r:`<GRIDSIZE>` denotes the dynamic memory of each mpi process in MB)